 “I enthusiastically nominate AliReza Vaziri for the GreenPace Award for his leadership activities related to food consumption and environmentalism.
 AliReza currently serves as my student research assistant for a provost-funded project aimed at reducing meat consumption on campus in order to allay a range of environmental pressures, notably anthropogenic climate change.
 Specifically, his efforts include polling about and gaining public support for "green" campus activities; TAing for my course, ENV201 (Animals & Society); introducing the campus to the social and political dimensions of "dumpster diving"; and producing and directing a documentary film about food waste and homelessness.”

-(From left to right: Cheri Neal, Angelo Spillo (Chair of the Campus Culture and Academics Subcommittee of GreenPace), James Eyring, Larry Bridwell, Michelle Land.
-Not shown: Edward Morrison and Noushi Rahman).
+From left: Cheri Neal, Angelo Spillo (Chair of the Campus Culture and Academics Subcommittee of GreenPace), James Eyring, Larry Bridwell, Michelle Land.
+Not shown: Edward Morrison and Noushi Rahman

 “Professor Bridwell recently published a collaborative piece with one of his student, Edward Morrison (who is also being nominated for a Green Pace Award).
 Professor Bridwell and Mr. Morrison undertook research examining a new perspective on CSR, one in which the focus was not on Corporate Social responsibility, but rather on CONSUMER Social Responsibility.
 The work of Professor Bridwell and Mr. Morrison deserves special recognition because it is a fine example of student-faculty collaboration as well as an outstanding example of the research opportunities available in the area of sustainability and corporate social responsibility.
 The full text of the paper is available at www.larrybridwell.com/CSR.pdf.”